 When To Climb

+For Weather Conditions check the Noaa Forecast for more info.
+If your heading up in Early Season be sure to check the Avalanche Forecast.
+Perhaps the most dangerous slopes when it comes to avalanche danger on the mountain are before Cascade Pass and near the summit.
 For road Conditions check in with National Park Service Website and scroll to where it says "Cascade River Road".
 For up to date trail conditions for Cascade Pass/ Sahale Arm see NPS trail conditions and scroll down to "Cascade Pass / Sahale Arm / Horseshoe Basin".

 Gear for the Climb

 Ice Axe, Helmet, and Harness

 This route is not very technical although I would recommend bringing basic mountaineering gear as well as glacier gear.
 A good majority of people who go up this route do it unroped, but don't be fooled this is still a glacier and certainly has crevasses on the route.
 You might consider bringing a small rack of nuts and a few slings for the last few hundred feet of the climb (for those not comfortable on class 4).
 I've made the mistake of going up this route when snow conditions were sloppy and ditched the rope a few hundred feet from the summit, which became the most scariest trip I have ever been on.
 Every step of the way was loose, and there are cliffs below the summit.
 But when dry or with solid snow I'm sure is much friendlier.

 Mandatory Gear for the Climb